realArcherL/spotlighting-datamarking/README.md

 ### `markData(text, options?)`

-Marks all spaces in the text with data markers.
+Replaces all spaces in the text with data markers.

 **Options:**